catherinechia/images-to-notch-modeling/README.md

 This public repository showcases the mathematical modeling work described in the above-mentioned thesis report.

 ### Overview
-Notch signaling activates oscillating expression of the Hes1 gene.
+Notch signaling activates oscillating expression of the Hes1 gene, and can be inhibited by a class of drug molecule named Gamma-secretase inhibitor (GSI).
 Hes1 oscillation was previously modeled in Monk (2003), where a delay differential equation (DDE) model was deployed.
-This work extended Monk's DDE model by adding a dose-dependent inhibiting component to the model.
+This work extended Monk's DDE model by adding a dose-dependent GSI component to the model.

 ### Description of the DDE model and biology behind it
 <p align="center">